nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 2. Sort the Ingredients by amount of wastage

-    * Test case: `sort ingr` but no Dish added to the Dish List in the first place.
+    * Test case: `sort ingr` but no Ingredients added to the Ingredient List in the first place.

       Expected: An empty list of Ingredients with message to tell user to add Ingredients will be printed onto the CLI.